 - Subd.
-1. All faculty members who have accrued twenty (20) years of service in the Minnesota State Universities shall receive severance pay upon separation from the Minnesota State Universities. - Subd.
-2. Probationary and tenured faculty members who have fewer than twenty (20) years of service in the Minnesota State Universities shall receive severance pay upon mandatory retirement, death, permanent layoff, or receipt of separation incentive.
-Faculty members on non-tenure track or fixed-term appointment, other than those funded by monies from an outside jurisdiction or agency which may terminate such funding in a manner beyond the control of the Employer, who have at least ten (10) years of service in the Minnesota State Universities shall receive severance pay upon mandatory retirement, death, or discontinuance of employment.
-Fixed-term faculty members in positions funded by monies from an outside jurisdiction or agency which may terminate such funding in a manner beyond the control of the Employer may, after ten (10) years of service in the Minnesota State Universities, receive severance pay upon mandatory retirement, death, or discontinuance of employment to the extent the funding source permits.
+1. All faculty members who have accrued 20 years of service in the Minnesota State Universities shall receive severance pay upon separation from the Minnesota State Universities. - Subd.
+2. Probationary and tenured faculty members who have fewer than 20 years of service in the Minnesota State Universities shall receive severance pay upon mandatory retirement, death, permanent layoff, or receipt of separation incentive.
+Faculty members on non-tenure track or fixed-term appointment, other than those funded by monies from an outside jurisdiction or agency which may terminate such funding in a manner beyond the control of the Employer, who have at least 10 years of service in the Minnesota State Universities shall receive severance pay upon mandatory retirement, death, or discontinuance of employment.
+Fixed-term faculty members in positions funded by monies from an outside jurisdiction or agency which may terminate such funding in a manner beyond the control of the Employer may, after 10 years of service in the Minnesota State Universities, receive severance pay upon mandatory retirement, death, or discontinuance of employment to the extent the funding source permits.
 In the event of death, such benefits shall be made to the beneficiary designated by the faculty member under a State retirement program, or lacking any such beneficiary, to the faculty member's estate. - Subd.
-3. Faculty members who separate from the Minnesota State Universities after ten (10) years of service and whose combined years of service and age equal sixty-eight (68) shall also receive severance pay. - Section B. Computation.
-Severance pay shall be computed at forty percent (40%) of the faculty member's regularly accumulated but unused sick leave balance multiplied by the faculty member's regular daily rate of pay at the time of separation.
-Effective Fiscal Year 1996, severance pay for faculty with twenty-five (25) or more years of service shall be computed at forty-five percent (45%), with an increase of one percent (1%) per year for each additional year of service beyond twenty-five (25) years to a maximum percentage of fifty percent (50%).
-The base for computing severance pay shall not exceed one hundred twenty-five (125) days.
-Should the faculty member have less than one hundred twenty-five (125) days of regular sick leave accumulated, the difference may be transferred from lapsed sick leave for purposes of calculation of severance pay. - Section C. Reappointment.
+3. Faculty members who separate from the Minnesota State Universities after 10 years of service and whose combined years of service and age equal 68 shall also receive severance pay. - Section B. Computation.
+Severance pay shall be computed at 40% of the faculty member's regularly accumulated but unused sick leave balance multiplied by the faculty member's regular daily rate of pay at the time of separation.
+Effective Fiscal Year 1996, severance pay for faculty with 25 or more years of service shall be computed at 45%, with an increase of 1% per year for each additional year of service beyond 25 years to a maximum percentage of 50%.
+The base for computing severance pay shall not exceed 125 days. - Section C. Reappointment.
 In the event a faculty member who has received severance pay is subsequently reappointed to the Minnesota State Universities, future severance pay for that individual shall be computed based upon the difference between the amount of accumulated sick leave restored to the faculty member's credit at the time of reemployment and the amount of unused sick leave at the time of the faculty member's subsequent eligibility.